greg-raven/Impeachment-Chronicles/_posts/2023-04-29-biden-camp-called-mike-morell-after-debate-with-trump-to-thank-him-for-creating-bogus-letter-on-hunter-laptop-signed-by-51-intel-operatives-and-lying-to-american-public.md

 ---
-title: 'Biden camp called Mike Morell after debate with Trump to thank him for creating bogus letter on Hunter laptop signed by 51 intel operatives and lying to American public'
+title: "Biden camp called Mike Morell after debate with Trump to thank him for creating bogus letter on Hunter laptop signed by 51 intel operatives and lying to American public"
 layout: post
 author:
 - Jim Hoft